Pacifica0cean/HackTheBox/Machines/MetaTwo.md

 ![image](https://user-images.githubusercontent.com/115663211/199812493-7111a99d-837c-422d-a5c4-0ead50b2f6b5.png)

-This proof of concept shows the /wp-admin directory, which will very much likely need us to be authenticated.
-This, of course, poses a problem, meaning we must attack the web-end first before we can get any sort of luck with the SQL injection.
-There is also some information in the Proof of concept about 'nonce' (har, har.) .. as well as _wpnonce.

-The next test is to try running the curl command with the information for wpnonce.
-We find that information in the source code of that events page.
+This proof of concept shows a curl request that sends off that injection using the details listed in the CVE above.
+As it's a POST request, this information that it's curling is going to very much just be sent in a packet to the website, with those fields in the speechmarks likely being the parameters for that injection.
+Originally, I just tried shooting off the curl request without changing any information, but I found that the '_wpnonce' had to actually be amended and changed to my own.
+I found that, in the source code of the events pagem like so.

 ![image](https://user-images.githubusercontent.com/115663211/199824650-bd0eecc2-14fd-41a2-963f-6c2cf7aaef3f.png)

 We have our data.
-I decide i'm going to write the burp repeater packet myself, taking a few headers I found online as well as the form information from the example given above.
+I couldn't figure out just what I was doing wrong in the command line for the curl request to not be sent over to burp, so I took a generic empty packet, modified it according to a simple POST request and shot it off to the website, allowing the fields in my POST request to change accordingly, (notably the Content-Length).

 ![image](https://user-images.githubusercontent.com/115663211/199826935-e90a0e3e-42f6-4984-91c0-bd0fae8c3c53.png)